asmodeus/video_overlay/README.md

+# HTML5 Overlay
-# this is used to create simple html overlays.
+## This project is used to create simple html overlays,  AKA divs with css3.

 ## live demo